pbklink/motif-core/etc/motif-core.api.md

     get referencable(): boolean;
     // (undocumented)
     target: Integer;
 }

+// Warning: (ae-missing-release-tag) "MoveInWatchmakerListDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class MoveInWatchmakerListDataItem extends RequestAcknowledgeWatchmakerListDataItem {
+}

 // Warning: (ae-missing-release-tag) "Movement" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)